pamgene/app-library/README.md

 - plot_operator - in UKA_barplot_app
 - thresholding_operator (no test) - in STK_QC_LOD_app

-Apps and operators of earlier version than the last one
+Apps and operators of earlier version than the last one.
+These will be moved to library_previous_versions

 UKA_app 0.2.8: uses UKA-2022 db
 UKA_app 0.3.1: uses UKA-2023 db